 Two destinations specializing in musk-ox viewing are the Musk-Ox Farm in Palmer (which also houses a gift shop of Musk-Ox qiviut items) and the UAF Large Animal Research Station in Fairbanks.
 Both locations offer guided tours of these ancient animals.

 The Yukon Wildlife Preserve, located about a half-hour’s drive from Whitehorse, is a 700-acre animal park.
-A 11⁄2-hour passenger van tour reveals mountain goats, caribou, moose, elk, wood bison, musk-oxen, mule deer and mountain sheep in their
+A 1.5-hour passenger van tour reveals mountain goats, caribou, moose, elk, wood bison, musk-oxen, mule deer and mountain sheep in their natural habitat.

 See reindeer up close and personal at the Williams Reindeer Farm in Palmer.
 Hand feed their reindeer (feed provided with admission), but remember to hide your hands when they are empty!

 The largest wild animal park in Alaska has to be 6-million-acre Denali National Park, located 237 highway miles north of Anchorage.
-Because wildlife is not captive at the park, spotting a grizzly, dall sheep, caribou or moose is not guaranteed, but visitors on one of the wildlife tours through the park have a pretty good chance.
+Because wildlife is not captive at the park, spotting a grizzly, dall sheep, caribou or moose is not guaranteed, but visitors on one of the bus tours through the park have a pretty good chance.
 The park concessionaire offers a bus tour out the Park Road.
-Or visitors can take the free shuttle buses operated by the Park Service within the confines of the first few miles.